Cocktails with Mare Santo

 They’re quiet, like Mare Santo itself.

-Let the bubbles speak and don’t forget to sip slowly.
+Let the bubbles speak.
+Sip slowly.

 – A. Serra, Sommelier